Program & Application Guidelines

 No J-1 Visa Sponsorship Required:

 Successful applicants will have a strong academic background, a focused research proposal including a clear statement of how being at AUWCL will help accomplish their research objectives, and proficient English language skills.

 International Scholars must arrive in the United States before or on the start date of the program.
 Upon arrival, International Scholars will meet with the International Programs Coordinator, who will be the main contact throughout the research period upon arrival in D.C.
 In addition, scholars will meet with International Student & Scholar Services regarding J-1 visa issues.

-International Scholars are provided with an AU ID card and access to our state-of-the-art library for research, telephone services (excluding long distance), computer labs and meeting rooms.
+International Scholars are provided with an AU ID card and access to our state-of-the-art library for research, computer labs and meeting rooms.
 Additional information will be given upon arrival.

 Participants in this program pay a monthly program fee of $250.00, and are responsible for their own travel expenses, accommodations, and any related living costs.
 Additional proof of finance is needed for dependants, and health coverage is required for visitors and dependents.